Technology acceptance model: Criticisms

 TAM has been widely criticised, despite its frequent use, leading the original proposers to attempt to redefine it several times.
 Criticisms of TAM as a "theory" include its questionable heuristic value, limited explanatory and predictive power, triviality, and lack of any practical value.
 Benbasat and Barki suggest that TAM "has diverted researchers' attention away from other important research issues and has created an illusion of progress in knowledge accumulation.
 Furthermore, the independent attempts by several researchers to expand TAM in order to adapt it to the constantly changing IT environments has lead[sic] to a state of theoretical chaos and confusion".
-In general, TAM focuses on the individual 'user' of a computer, with the concept of 'perceived usefulness', with extension to bring in more and more factors to explain how a user 'perceives' 'usefulness', and ignores the essentially social processes of IS development and implementation, without question where more technology is actually better, and the social consequences of IS use.
+In general, TAM focuses on the individual 'user' of a computer, with the concept of 'perceived usefulness', with extension to bring in more and more factors to explain how a user 'perceives' 'usefulness', and ignores the essentially social processes of IS development and implementation, without questioning whether more technology is actually better, and the social consequences of IS use.
 Lunceford argues that the framework of perceived usefulness and ease of use overlooks other issues, such as cost and structural imperatives that force users into adopting the technology.
 For a recent analysis and critique of TAM, see Bagozzi.

 Legris et al. claim that, together, TAM and TAM2 account for only 40% of a technological system's use.

 Perceived ease of use is less likely to be a determinant of attitude and usage intention according to studies of telemedicine, mobile commerce, and online banking.